roastedpork/ES_CW1/README.md

 + ~~Figure out how to interface the embed~~
 + ~~Figure out how to get the embed to communicate with the sensor~~
-+ Get proper raw measurements from the sensor
++ Get proper raw measurements from the sensor (WIP)
 + Convert raw data into a form that makes sense
 + Design an IoT application for the sensor